 Playing to his strengths, Stanley created static scenes to placate the dying.
 For the coastal people, he made a lush prairie filled with grazing horses.
 On the fence sat two figures straight out of American Gothic, gazing softly at the rising mountain in the distance.
 He had originally had them staring over a much longer plain until Jake reminded him that an empty horizon would only remind people of the fire that would soon fill the sky.
 Mountains protected the people from psychic threat, and that was good enough.
 For the inland market, Stanley crafted the perfect coastline.
 After an unsuccessful period trying to draw inspiration from Hollywood, he finally landed on the primary source of idealistic beach photos: Instagram.
 A composite of Cabo, Dover, and various fjords made his beaches geographically impossible, but that only seemed to please Jake more.
 Aside from the teal thing, he hardly had to change anything at all.

 Though all the scenes were visually different, Stanley planned to lay in a constant dialogue track.
-The quotes he had researched went by the wayside nearly immediately; as Jake was quick to point out, they wanted people to be inactive, not inspired.
+The quotes he had researched went by the wayside nearly immediately; Jake wanted people to fade, not rise.
 A script he had created went a little farther, getting all the way to auditions for voice actors before Jake took issue with the phrase "the end" playing a pivotal part in the final section.

 "What I need you to do is let the people know they are dead without actually telling them they didn't make it.
 Does that make sense?"